containers/podman-desktop/website/docs/Installation/macos-install.md

 ![img4](img/system-pass.png)

-After installation is complete, close the installation program.
+After the installation is complete, close the installation program.
 Podman Engine has been installed and you are now ready to use Podman Desktop.

 ## Installing Podman Desktop on MacOS using [brew](https://brew.sh/).